AlunAlun/Obsidian/V-CXO/+Home.md

 ## To-do

+- [ ] Post what is vcxo article on Li
 - [ ] Look at duplicated images on VCXO website
 - [ ] Leroy Merlin to buy scotia trim
 - [ ] Measure guitars on wall